CovenantSQL/CovenantForum/README.md

 ## License

-- Most code is derivated from a simple traditional forum [disintegration/bebop](https://github.com/disintegration/bebop)
+- Most code is derivated from a simple traditional forum [disintegration/bebop](https://github.com/disintegration/bebop), but CovenantForum has a totally different purpose.
+So, we just create a new project.